Ah, everyone loves sweet little Alice. She's so beautiful, but she looks as if she's always just one sharp word away from bursting into tears.

 - The Brady Bunch: Marcia is by far the biggest crybaby of the Brady siblings.
 She cries when she doesn't get to go on a family ski trip, gets kicked out of a play, is rejected by a potential date to a school dance (and then several years later, after another date rejects her), is treated rudely by her siblings while reading her campaign speech for student body president, when she wilts under pressure during her driving test ... she just had frail nerves.
 As an adult, Marcia wells up when she is unable to find work as an adult and after realizing she's humiliated her family at a ribbon cutting for one of Mike's office complex projects.

 - Little House on the Prairie: Virtually every one of the Ingalls, especially Charles(!) and Laura, who often cried at the drop of a hat.
 Except for possibly Nels Olesen and his son, Willie, most of the other people of Walnut Grove were more than willing to share their feelings ... from big, hulking men like Jonathan Garvey and the uncouth Mr. Edwards to the spoiled tantrums of Harriet Olesen and her daughters, Nellie (in her spoiled, wild years) and especially Nancy.
+This ironically is vastly different from the books, where despite numerous hardships the Ingall's were incredibly stoic and discouraged showing emotions or complaining when they were struggling.

-- Marisol Delko in CSI: Miami
+- Marisol Delko in CSI: Miami.

-- Nikki Alexander in Silent Witness
+- Nikki Alexander in Silent Witness.

 - The Closer: Despite being a tough Action Girl, our heroine is always one blink away from tearing up.